XKTZ/XKTZ/README.md

 Hi I am Yidi Chen.
-A grade 12 student.
+A year 1 student in University of Waterloo.